 - 3 hrs quizzes

 - 2 hrs practice exercises for the final

 - 1 hr final

 But most students will spend many more or many fewer hours.
 The course is a non-credit elective so all the assignments are optional, students complete the ones they find most helpful.
-Students may earn a Certificate of Participation by submitting each of the assignments, and a Certificate of Mastery to show they scored 70% or more on each of the quizzes and exams.
-Agents may request the student to submit a copy of one or both of these certificates to award continuing education hours.
+Students may earn a Certificate of Participation by submitting each assignment and a Certificate of Mastery to show they scored 70% or more on each quiz and exam.
+Agents may request the student submit a copy of one or both certificates to award continuing education hours.

-Many things go into an agent’s decision as to how many hours of continuing education credit to award for a particular class.
-In order to ensure that volunteers have a wide variety of training experiences, some agents do not allow more than 10 hours of credit for a particular class no matter how much time the student spends.
+Many things go into an agent’s decision regarding how many hours of continuing education credit to award for a particular class.
+To ensure that volunteers have a wide variety of training experiences, some agents do not allow more than 10 hours of credit for a particular class, no matter how much time the student spends.